-We're simplifying some permission scopes as part of the workspace tokens developer preview.
+We're simplifying some permission scopes as part of the workspace apps developer preview.

 chat:write represents your app's ability to post messages in the channels and contexts granted to it.